greenm01/ec4x/docs/ec4x_specs.md

 1. Base: subtract 1 from the ***total number of units***
 2. Mesh Divergence: subtract 1 from the ***number of different tech levels***
-3. Modifier = base - penalty
+3. Modifier = base - mesh_divergence

 Example: